cheny124800/MuTri/README.md

 The OCTA-3M amd OCTA-6M datasets are from [OCTA-500](https://ieee-dataport.org/open-access/octa-500)

-Please contact us for the access of OCTA2024 datasets with research purpose only
+Please contact us for the access of OCTA2024 dataset with research purpose only

 ### Train
 - To view training results and loss plots, please run: